Council for Academic Programs in Communication Sciences and Disorders

-In honor of Frances Laven, CAPCSD is funding one student scholarship to recognize exemplary student service.
+In honor of Frances Laven, CAPCSD is funding up to ten (10) student scholarships to recognize exemplary student service.

 This award is intended for graduate students in a professional program (Master’s SLP, AuD, or SLPD) who have shown exemplary service.
 Examples of service may include, but are not limited to, community service, service to the department or university, or service to the greater discipline.

 Graduate students enrolled in a professional graduate program (Master’s SLP, AuD, or SLPD) at a CAPCSD member institution with a membership paid in full no later than September 15, 2023.

 Member institutions may nominate only one graduate student applicant.
-Programs with multiple potential applicants should devise their own internal review process to selection the applicant.
-The selected student will submit the application.
+Programs with multiple potential applicants should devise their own internal review process to select the applicant.
+The selected student must submit the application.

 How to Apply